By: Ray Makela on April 8th, 2021

 It takes courage to risk going outside one’s circle of trusted allies and bringing everyone on the team into the process of making decisions.
 Yet leaders with an inclusive mindset do just that, overcoming personal unconscious biases and spurring self-reflection in those around them.

 Sales leaders demonstrate an inclusive mindset when they:

 - Regularly invite input and feedback from people who look, think, or behave differently from them.

 - Recognize their own unconscious biases and proactively account for them.

 - Take actions to stop micro-aggression or other biased behaviors when they see them.

 - Prevent the formation of an inner circle versus creating openness and transparency for all.

 - Initiate and sustain conversations about inclusion and diversity.

-The belief that success is maximized when we prioritize the needs of the organization is central to an enterprise mindset.
+The belief that success is maximized when we prioritize the needs of the organization is central to this mentality.
 It’s strategic, big-picture thinking that smashes silos.